 Lemon Law in Kansas

-- The vehicle has been out of service for at least 30 cumulative days during the warranty period
+- It has been out of service for repairs for 30 days or longer.

 If you think you have a lemon, keep excellent written records.
 Document the following:

-- Phone calls to the dealership, repair department, and manufacturer
+- Phone calls to the dealership, repair department, and manufacturer.

-- Trips to the dealership
+- Trips to the dealership.

-- Dates of vehicle in the repair department and reasons for the repair visits
+- Dates of vehicle in the repair department and reasons for the repair visits.

-- What has been wrong with the vehicle and the repairs that were attempted
+- What has been wrong with the vehicle and the repairs that were attempted.

-- Time lost from work
+- Time lost from work.

-- Cash out of your pocket
+- Cash out of your pocket.

-Also keep your receipts and invoices for towing and repairs.
+- Receipts and invoices for towing and repairs.

 If the vehicle has met the criteria above:

-- Check the recall list to see if the vehicle has been subject to a recall
+- Check the recall list to see if the vehicle has been subject to a recall.

 - Write a letter to the dealership, outlining your concerns, even if you've already been over them verbally.
 Sending the letter certified, with a return receipt requested, is suggested.

 - If the problem is not fixed after you send the letter, send a registered letter to the manufacturer.
 Let them know the problem and give them an outline of what you've done so far to try to correct it.